WistfulHopes/GearLoader/README.md

 # - DLL Loader for GGXXACPR (Steam) -
-original by: lovenus
+Original by: lovenus <br>
-forked by: YouKnow
+Forked by: YouKnow

 Version: 1.2.1